kingpabel/est-stack/README.md

 ### Pull Requests

-1. Fork the Propel-Slim-Twig Application Stack
+1. Fork the Eloquent-Slim-Twig Application Stack
 2. Create a new branch for each feature or improvement
 3. Send a pull request from each feature branch to the **develop** branch